Harri O'Connor

-Harri O'Connor (born 25 October 2000) is a Welsh rugby union player, currently playing for Pro14 and European Rugby Champions Cup side Scarlets.
-His preferred position is Tight head prop.
+Harri O'Connor (born 25 October 2000) is a professional rugby union player who plays as a prop for United Rugby Championship club Scarlets and the Wales national team.

-Professional career
+Club career

+Scarlets

 A member of the Dorchester Rugby Football Club youth side, O'Connor was part of the Bath academy, before being spotted by the WRU Exiles program and moving to Wales.